Security and Privacy/Additional Security Features

 }

-• Block or challenge suspicious requests: Use the J4A score to identify and block automated attacks, credential stuffing, or other risky behaviors.
+• Block or challenge risky requests: Use the J4A score to detect and block bots or suspicious activity.

-• Customize user journeys: Adapt authentication flows dynamically based on the risk profile indicated by J4A or the network characteristics revealed by ASN.
+• Customize user journeys: Dynamically adapt authentication flows based on risk profile or network origin.

 ASN flow condition